 Look for an Airy — Not Windy — Place

-Mold is one of the most destructive problems home gardeners encounter, and the most effective way to prevent it is to provide adequate air circulation.
+Mold and mildew on plants are two of the most destructive problems home gardeners encounter, and the most effective way to prevent them is to provide adequate air circulation.
 That would suggest the best garden location is one more or less out in the open — and it is — but you don't want to expose your flowers and veggies to winds strong enough to knock them over, either.
-If you live in an area that gets strong winds, consider locating the garden on the leeward side of a natural windbreak that will protect it from the prevailing winds, such as a group of shrubs, a hedge or a wooden fence.
+If you live in an area that gets strong winds, consider locating the garden on the leeward side of a natural windbreak (the side away from the wind) that will protect it from the prevailing winds, such as a group of shrubs, a hedge or a wooden fence.